GEMDevEng/ClipFlowAI/SUPABASE_SETUP.md

 4. Make sure "Public" is selected
 5. Click "Create bucket"
 6. Repeat the process to create a "thumbnails" bucket
+7. Repeat the process to create a "profiles" bucket for user avatars

 ### Set Up Storage Policies